TraekWells/hip-hop-season/src/posts/blog/ep-vs-lp-vs-mixtape-whats-the-difference.md

 ---
-title: 'EP vs LP vs Mixtape: What’s the difference?'
+title: "EP vs LP vs Mixtape: What’s the difference?"
 image: ep-vs-lp-vs-album-hero-image.jpg
 summary:
   EPs, LPs, and mixtapes are similar but what are differences?
 This post will